dilshadparambil/Python_100.days.of.code/Intermediate/d15/README.md

      Money: $2.5
      ```

-4. **Check resources sufficient?**
+4. **Check Resource Availability**
-   - Before making a drink, check if there are enough ingredients.
+   - When a drink is requested, verify if all required resources are sufficient.
-   - If any resource is insufficient, print:
+   - If any resource is lacking, print:
-     `"Sorry there is not enough <resource>."`
+     `"Sorry, there is not enough <resource>."`
-   - Do not proceed with the order.
+   - Cancel the order and return to the prompt.

-5. **Process coins**:
+5. **Process Coins**
-   - If resources are enough, ask for coins:
+   - If resources are sufficient, ask the user to insert coins.
+   - Accept coins in the following denominations:
      - Quarters = $0.25
      - Dimes = $0.10
      - Nickles = $0.05
      - Pennies = $0.01
-   - Calculate total money inserted.
+   - Calculate the total amount of money inserted.

-6. **Check transaction successful?**
+6. **Validate Transaction**
-   - If money < drink cost → print `"Sorry that's not enough money.
+   - If total money < drink cost → print `"Sorry, that's not enough money.
 Money refunded."`
-   - If money ≥ drink cost → add cost to machine’s profit.
+   - If total money ≥ drink cost →
+     - Add the drink’s cost to the machine’s profit.
-   - If money > drink cost → return change, rounded to 2 decimal places.
+     - If excess money was provided, return change rounded to **2 decimal places**.

-7. **Make coffee**:
+7. **Make Coffee**
-   - Deduct required resources from machine.
+   - Deduct the required ingredients from machine resources.
-   - Print: `"Here is your <drink>.
+   - Print a message to confirm: `"Here is your <drink>.
 Enjoy!"`
-   - Example before buying latte:
+   - Example before purchasing a latte:
      ```
      Water: 300ml
      Milk: 200ml
      Coffee: 100g
      Money: $0
      ```
-     After buying latte:
+     Example after purchasing a latte:
      ```
      Water: 100ml
      Milk: 50ml